 Background information on the procedure

-The Commission opened formal antitrust proceedings on 2 February 2017 concerning the bilateral agreements between Valve Corporation and the five publishers of PC video games.
+On February 2, 2017, the Commission opened formal antitrust proceedings concerning the bilateral agreements between Valve Corporation and the five publishers of PC video games.

-This is a separate procedure which, although independent of the competition sector inquiry into e-commerce, is a follow-up to some of the problems identified in it.
+This is a separate procedure that is independent of the competition law sector inquiry into e-commerce, but represents a follow-up to some of the problems identified therein.

 A Statement of Objections is a formal step in the Commission’s investigation into alleged breaches of EU antitrust rules.
 The Commission shall inform the parties in writing of the complaints lodged against them.
 The parties may then consult the Commission’s investigation file, submit their comments in writing and request an oral hearing in order to present their views to representatives of the Commission and the national competition authorities.